MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database-to-operationalize.md

 **Applies to: Machine Learning Server, Microsoft R Server 9.x**

 The operationalization feature for Machine Learning Server (and R Server) installs and uses a local SQLite database by default to store R session information, web service definitions, [session snapshots](../r/how-to-execute-code-remotely.md#snapshot), and batch execution tracking information.
 Later, you can update the configuration to use another database locally or remotely.
-This is particularly useful when you want to use a remote database or when you have multiple web nodes.
+This is useful when you want to use a remote database or when you have multiple web nodes.

-The database provides internal storage for the sessions, web services, snapshots and other entities created as a result of operationalization.
+The database provides internal storage for the sessions, web services, snapshots, and other entities created as a result of operationalization.
 When a request comes in to a web node (for example, to consume a service), the web node connects to the databases, retrieves parameters for the service, and then sends the information to a compute node for execution.

 > Consider the size of the machine hosting this database carefully to ensure that database performance does not degrade overall performance and throughput.